Numerical Methods

 For three-dimensional interpolation, let the target velocity location be

-At each \(z = k + \Delta\) (where \(\Delta \in \{-1,0,1,2\}\)), perform bicubic interpolation (first in x
+At each \(z = k + \Delta\) (where \(\Delta \in \{-1,0,1,2\}\)), perform bicubic interpolation (first in x, then in y).
+For each \(y = j + \ell\) (where \(\ell \in \{-1,0,1,2\}\)), compute:

-Then combine along y
+Then combine along y:

-Finally, interpolate along the third direction z
+Finally, interpolate along the third direction z:

 Here \(\mathrm{CR}_{1}(⋯; t)\) denotes the one-dimensional Catmull-Rom spline defined above.